Will you be flying long-haul from North America or Europe to the Middle East, Africa, Asia or India?

 Qatar Airways amenity kit and comforts

-Upon making our way to our seats, we found each seat had a thick grey fleece blanket and pillow.
+Upon making our way to our seats, we found each seat had a thick gray fleece blanket and pillow.

-As soon as our flights took off, cabin crew handed out refreshing towel wipes.
+As soon as our flights took off, cabin crew handed out refreshing towel wipes – a nice touch.

 Qatar Airways meals